jedick/speciation-microservice/README.md

 See the [Deployment Notes](deployment-notes.md) for detailed notes on deployment.
 The steps here are based on the [AWS docs](https://docs.aws.amazon.com/lambda/latest/dg/python-image.html#python-image-clients).
-Additionally, the Dockerfile includes the Lambda Runtime Interface Emulator as described in the [AWS blog](https://aws.amazon.com/blogs/aws/new-for-aws-lambda-container-image-support/).
+Additionally, the Dockerfile includes the Lambda Runtime Interface Emulator (used for local testing) as described in the [AWS blog](https://aws.amazon.com/blogs/aws/new-for-aws-lambda-container-image-support/).

 ## Local testing